LiamRiddell/vscode-plainly/README.md

-Dark mode, real-time sync, full analytics access, custom duration, and more...# Welcome to Plainly 👋
+Welcome to Plainly 👋

 Plainly is a VS Code extension that helps write simpler and clearer copy.
 It suggests hundreds of plain English alternatives to complex, non-inclusive, and unsuitable words.
 Wordlists are aimed for UI copy, user guide articles, and technical documentation.

+Reach out to us at andrijsabinich@gmail.com 📩

 ## What's inside
 Plainly scans your writing and spots the issues around: